What Does Financially Independent Mean?

 Finding Your Way to FI

-Consider these ten ideas to help you build your financial house.
-Leading you down the path to financial independence and a secure retirement.
+Here are thirteen steps to help you build your financial house.
+They'll lead you down the path to financial freedom, so you'll have a secure future with more control of your time.

-Think about your future without work and discuss it with your partner, family, or friends.
+Think about your future with and without work and discuss it with your partner, family, or friends.

 - What do you want in life?